 Your walls will chip, causing paint to flake around your home.
 Painting is a fun DIY project, so don’t be afraid to tackle this one alone.
 If you’re covering a lot of space or working in high areas, then you should hire a professional for assistance.
 Paint is a great way to update old cabinets and even floors.
 Get creative and come up with something that’ll make the place look brand new.

-Lights & Ceiling Fan
+Lights & Oscillating Fans

 As you live in your home, lights will start to flicker.
 Have a professional come over and deal with the wiring, so you don’t hurt yourself.
 It’s also a good time to think about your lighting options; for example, determine if you’d like to add more to create an inviting atmosphere.

-Ceiling fans are bound to break too.
+Oscillating Fans are bound to break too.
 Therefore, this is a great time to fit new ones, or if you don’t have any, install them.

 Gutters & Landscaping